funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

     return df_train, df_val, df_test
 ```
-Before splitting, I am filtering ratings data by users who have given at-least min-rated number of ratings so as to reduce noise in the training dataset due to long tail users with 1 or 2 ratings only.
+Before splitting, I am filtering ratings data by users who have given at-least `min-rated` number of ratings so as to reduce noise in the training dataset due to long tail users with 1 or 2 ratings only.
+Usually one can set min_ratings as 10 or 20.
 <br/><br/>

 ### Step 4